Head Coach / Linebackers

 Mark Harriman lives in Monmouth, Maine, with his wife Sue, assistant athletic director and senior woman's administrator at Bates.

-Duncan Averill is in his seventh year of coaching at Bates in 2016, following stints at four other football programs in New England.
-As defensive backs coach, Averill has guided such All-NESCAC selections as Andrew Kukesh '14 and Kyle Starr '13.
+Duncan Averill is in his ninth year of coaching at Bates in 2017, following stints at four other football programs in New England.
+This is his second season as defensive coordinator, after previously coordinating Bates' special teams and serving as the team's strength and conditioning coach.

 Prior to Bates, Averill coached at: Husson University, where he coached both wide receivers and defensive backs over three years, and helped lead the Eagles to an ECAC Bowl appearance in 2008; Norwich University, where he coached running backs for one year; Maine Maritime Academy, where he was a defensive assistant for two years, including the Mariners’ ECAC Bowl Championship season in 2005; and his one year at his alma mater, Bridgewater State College, where he played wide receiver for the Bears during two NCAA Division III playoff appearances.

 A native of Farmington, Maine, and a graduate of Mt.
-Blue High School, Duncan lives in Auburn with his wife Lee, 6-year-old son Logan and 3-year-old son Griffin.
+Blue High School, Duncan lives in Auburn with his wife Lee, 7-year-old son Logan and 4-year-old son Griffin.

 Offensive Coordinator / Offensive Line